tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

         create: yes

 ```
+Isssue 1:

+* If you get the following error,

+> lineinfile unsupported parameter for module: path

+* It is probably due to the issue with path parameter.
+Till ansible 2.3 this parameter was ‘dest‘.
+* So if your ansible version is less than 2.3, then change the parameter to ‘dest‘.
+It should solve the issue

+Issue 2:

+* If the destination file does not exist, then Ansible would throw an error like below.
+* You can either make sure the file exists in the remote file or you can set the ‘create‘ parameter to yes to solve this issue.

+>  Destination /home/device1/file_RemoteServer.txt does not exist
 <hr>

 * create parameter means if the file is absent on remote then it will create new file with the given name.